apache/inlong-website/community/how-to-verify.md

 ---
-title: How to verify release candidate
+title: How to Verify Release Candidate
 sidebar_position: 7
 ---